SteveJustin1963/tec-8x8x8/README.md

 # tec-8x8x8

 * expand 8x8 into cube
+* use special OUT commands to put data 3x bytes on all busses, need one extra latch
-* convert public code to forth
+* code in asm and forth

 ## Iterate
-put photoresistor in mesh to make feedback loops
+* put photoresistor in matrix to interact with led out out, induce feedback loops
+* superposition code behaviour thru mixing matrix
+*